-CASA staff should secure and document in writing records of all requirements stated in this policy prior to admission into Pre-Service Volunteer Training and must secure and document all records prior to assignment to a case.
+CASA staff should secure and document in writing records of all requirements stated in this policy prior to acceptance to the program and assignment to a case.
+Written verification of all screening measures are maintained on file with the CASA office.